iray-tno/ChiranouraWebsite/content/articles/2014-05-27_01_how_to_install_pip_and_setuptools.md

 General Options:
   -h, --help                  Show help.
   -v, --verbose               Give more output.
 Option is additive, and can be used up to 3 times.
   -V, --version               Show version and exit.
   -q, --quiet                 Give less output.
-  --log-file <path>           Path to a verbose non-appending log, that only logs failures.
-This log
-                              is active by default at /home/Yuta/.pip/pip.log.
+  --log-file <path>           Path to a verbose non-appending log, that only lo gs failures.
+This log is active by default at /home/Yuta/.pip/pip.log.
   --log <path>                Path to a verbose appending log.
-This log is inactive by default.
+This log is inac tive by default.
-  --proxy <proxy>             Specify a proxy in the form [user:passwd@]proxy.server:port.
+  --proxy <proxy>             Specify a proxy in the form [user:passwd@]proxy.s erver:port.
   --timeout <sec>             Set the socket timeout (default 15 seconds).
-  --exists-action <action>    Default action when a path already exists: (s)witch, (i)gnore, (w)ipe,
+  --exists-action <action>    Default action when a path already exists: (s)wit ch, (i)gnore, (w)ipe, (b)ackup.
-                              (b)ackup.
   --cert <path>               Path to alternate CA bundle.
 ```